Go on a Divine Char Dham Yatra

 Altitude: 3, 553 meters.

-The 7th day of the Char Dham yatra Uttarakhand starts real early since we have to be at the temple at 4:45 A.M. to be a part of the ‘Abhishek’ for Kedarnath Shiva.
+Kedarnath to Guptkashi: The 7th day of the Char Dham Yatra Uttarakhand starts real early since we have to be at the temple at 4:45 A.M. to be a part of the ‘Abhishek’ for Kedarnath Shiva.
 Once at the temple, you can have darshan to your heart’s content from going inside the ‘Garbha Griha’ to touching the idol to submitting yourself to the deity- you can do everything at this hour.
 After you have completed your darshan at the temple, trek down to Sonprayag, drive to Guptkashi, check into a hotel, and stay there overnight.

 Distance covered: 30 kilometers by road, 19 kilometers trek.